 All I have to say is stay away from GE Appliance and spend your money on an LG.
 So far, it is the only company I've had any luck with.

-Review about: Ge Appliances Refrigerator.
+Product or Service Mentioned: Ge Appliances Refrigerator.

 Monetary Loss: $1200.